apache/mesos/docs/executor-http-api.md

 Additionally, if the executor is connecting to the agent after a [disconnection](#disconnections), it can also send a list of:

 * **Unacknowledged Status Updates**: The executor is expected to maintain a list of status updates not acknowledged by the agent via the `ACKNOWLEDGE` events.
 * **Unacknowledged Tasks**: The executor is expected to maintain a list of tasks that have not been acknowledged by the agent.
-A task is considered acknowledged if atleast one of the status updates for this task is acknowledged by the slave.
+A task is considered acknowledged if at least one of the status updates for this task is acknowledged by the agent.

 ```
 SUBSCRIBE Request (JSON):